HimoriK/From-0-to-Research-Scientist-resources-guide/README.md

 ## Machine Learning

 Considered a fancy name for statistical models where its main goal is to learn from data for several applications.
-It is inspired by statistical algorithms.
+It is inspired by many algorithms.

 Resource                    | Difficulty Level
 ------------------------- | ---------------